myhealthily/sublimate/README.md

 ### Pain Points Removed

 * Bored with Swift complaining everything is ambiguous?
-    > You will get 90% less of this.
+    > You will get so much less of this.
-* Finding doing (basic) logic tedious or untenable with futures?
+* Finding doing basic logic tedious or untenable with futures?
-    > You can write normal Swift with Sublimate
+    > You can write normal Swift with Sublimate.
-* Swift has an explicit error handling model, but futures hide where errors happen
+* Swift has an explicit error handling model, but futures hide where errors happen.
+* We have a `README`!
+Vapor has no READMEs and barely any documentation ¯\_(ツ)_/¯

 ## Comparison